RESEARCH STARTER

 Population: The inhabitants of Madagascar are known as Malagasy.
 As remote as the island of Madagascar has often seemed to outsiders, its lush forests and ample coastline have been home to more cultures and ethnicities than scholars have been able to trace.

-The population is often divided into at least eighteen ethnic groups, based on the boundaries of old kingdoms.
+The population of Madagascar, totaling approximately 29,452,714 in 2024, is often divided into at least eighteen ethnic groups, based on the boundaries of old kingdoms.
 Though most Malagasy are multiethnic, some common regional traits may be found.
 The Merina and Betsileo groups, for instance, are ethnically Malayo-Indonesian.
 The Betsimisaraka, Tsimihety, Antaisaka, and Sakalava people are characterized as Cotiers (a blend of African, Malayo-Indonesian, and Arab ancestry).
 Other Malagasy ancestors hail from France, India, and the islands of Comoros between Madagascar and Mozambique.
 In addition, Madagascar has a significant Creole population (those born in the country but of mixed heritage, including African or European ancestry).

 Nearly three-quarters of Madagascar's population practices Christianity, and there is a small population of Muslims.
 Even among these portions of the population, however, traditional beliefs and practices remain important.
 About 1.7 percent of Malagasy adhere to traditional Indigenous or Animist beliefs exclusively.
 (2021 estimates)